 Day 2 of the Luxury Luang Prabang Mekong River Cruise: 8.5 hours, The Slow Boat to Laos, Southeast Asian Bureaucracy

 We departed our hostel by minibus at 8:30 A.M. en route to immigration.
-After having our passports stamped out of Thailand, we caught a bus (25 baht – not included in total fees) to Laos immigration.
+After having our passports stamped, my backpacking adventure in Thailand was finally at its close, we caught a bus (25 baht – not included in total fees) to Laos immigration.
 There we filled out some forms, handed our passports over, and patiently waited to pay the visa-on-arrival fee.

 The price varies from country to country but tends to be between $35 and $43 USD and paying in USD should get you a flat rate.

 Our group caught a taxi (included in the tour price) to the dock with a stop on the way at a small shop.
 There we were told that there wouldn’t be any snacks nor beer on the boat so we should buy them now.
-This was a blatant lie, and the prices were steeper than on the boat (oh, Southeast Asia), but at least we had stocked up.
-On we went at last to the slow boat that to Luang Prabang in Laos.
+This was a blatant lie, and the prices were steeper than on the boat, but at least we had stocked up.
+On we went at last to the slow boat to Luang Prabang in Laos.